faiface/par-lang/docs/src/types/recursive.md

 # Recursive

-The previous types had unfamiliar syntax, perhaps, but the concepts were familiar.
-Now we are entering the territory of unfamiliar concepts.
-Brace yourself, we're just getting started!

 _Par_ has, among others, these two ambitious design choices:
 - **Totality,** meaning preventing infinite loops by type-checking.
 - **A structural type system,** where global type definitions are merely aliases.

-Totality necessitates distinguishing between:
+When it comes to self-referential types, totality necessitates distinguishing between:
 - _Recursive types_, those are finite.
 - _Corecursive types_, potentially infinite.
 In Par, we call them [_iterative types_](./iterative.md).

-The choice of a structural type system has led to avoid defining self-referential types naively, and instead add a first-class syntax for anonymous self-referential types.
+The choice of a structural type system has led to avoiding defining self-referential types naively, and instead adding a first-class syntax for anonymous self-referential types.

 Par is very radical here.
 If you try the usual way of defining a singly-linked list, it fails: